mendix/docs/content/en/docs/appstore/modules/native-mobile-ar.md

 ### 5.2 Rotation

 **Rotation** can be used to turn an object on three different axes.
-When using rotation for custom 3D objects it will turn around the pivot point of the 3D file — the center of the object is not automatically selected.
+When used for custom 3D objects, it will turn around the pivot point of the 3D file—the center of the object is not automatically selected.

 ### 5.3 Scale

 **Scale** is used for setting the size of objects.
 Widgets that have a set object (**Cube (AR)**, **Sphere (AR)**, or **Square (AR)**) will have a size of 1 or 2 meters.
-Objects that are added through the 3D Object widget might not conform to that standard unless they are correctly exported with the 1 unit = 1 meter scale.
-Without that standard scale, objects added with the 3D Object widget can be much larger or smaller than what the scale is set to.
+Objects that are added through the **3D Object** widget might not conform to that standard unless they are correctly exported with the 1 unit = 1 meter scale.
+Without that standard scale, objects added with the **3D Object** widget can be much larger or smaller than what the scale is set to.

 ### 5.4 Material

 The **Material** tab sets things like color and also the realism of the object that has to be rendered.
 For example, setting the **Lighting Type** mode to PBR will enable physically-based rendering (do not forget to set an HDR image as the reflection map and light source in the **Container (AR)**).

 **Material** configurations actually render a 3D element in the camera view. **Cube (AR)**, **Sphere (AR)**, and **Square (AR)** each render a simple 3D object.
 Only the **Square (AR)** widget can sometimes be invisible from one side.
 The simple visual widgets come with a way to customize them through scale and material.
-A material for a 3D object describes what it should look like — think of it like styling.
-You can add a texture (image), color, different lighting.
-The only difference between these objects is in appearance — the configuration is the same on each widget.
+A material for a 3D object describes what it should look like—think of it like styling.
+You can add a texture (image), color, and different lighting.
+The only difference between these objects is in appearance—the configuration is the same on each widget.

 ### 5.5 Interaction

-Interaction is used for all actions your 3D objects can do that interact with the environment or the user.
+**Interaction** is used for all actions your 3D objects can do that interact with the environment or the user.

 #### 5.5.1 Dragging

-By enabling dragging users can move this object around in their space.
-The dragging type allows users to either have the object at the same distance when they are dragging it.
-Effectively this means the object is 'stuck' to the phone while they move it around.
-By changing the type to fixed to world, the object will now be stuck to floors and walls while the user drags it around.
+With dragging enabled, users can move this object around in their space.
+The dragging type allows users to have the object at the same distance when they are dragging it.
+Effectively, this means the object is 'stuck' to the phone while they move it around.
+By changing the type to fixed to world, the object will now be stuck to floors and walls when the user drags it around.

 #### 5.5.2 Pinching